How to use a Botanical Key - Bushy Park, London - Sat 23rd June 2018

 Thursday 12th April 2018: evening talk at Wallingford Garden Club: Wildflower meadows, nectar bars and attracting birds into your garden

-Saturday March 2018 (date to be confirmed): I will be repeating my one-day workshop on How to Be a Self-Employed Gardener for the WFGA:
+Saturday 3rd March 2018: I will be repeating my one-day workshop on How to Be a Self-Employed Gardener for the WFGA:

 A chance to ask me any questions you like about starting up in business: having done it myself, and having quite literally written the book on this subject - How To Be A Self-Employed Gardener, to be precise - I am always happy to talk about it, and to answer questions, to encourage more people to take this step and become self-employed as Gardeners.
 Even if you are already self-employed, this workshop will help and encourage you to take it to the next level, to be better: and to charge a realistic rate for it!

 Thursday 8th March 2018: evening talk at Sunningwell Garden Club

 Introduction to Coniferous Trees - Bushy Park, London - Sat 17th March 2018

 If you think you know nothing at all about Conifers, this is the course for you!
 It's a one-day course, with a lot to cover, but by the end of the day you will be able to recognise most of the commonly-found Conifers in the UK to genus level.
 No, not genius level, genus level - being a genius would take more than one day... if you can't make the date or the location, this course is based around my book Conifer Basics, which is an easy introduction to a difficult subject.

 Winter Tree ID - Bushy Park, London - Sat 10th February 2018